crux-arm/crux-arm-release/README.md

 1. **`stage0`**: It will build the necessary base packages from upstream CRUX and ARM repositories for the selected architecture.
 2. **`stage1`**: After **Stage 0** completes, the system will automatically enter a chroot environment where additional packages will be compiled.
-3. **`release`**: The final root filesystem will be packaged as `crux-arm-VERSION.rootfs.tar.xz`, where VERSION will be replaced by the version of the release.
+3. **`release`**: The final root filesystem will be packaged as `crux-arm-VERSION.rootfs.tar.xz`, where VERSION will be replaced by the version of the release and the device optimization (e.g. 3.7-arm64).

 You can run `make bootstrap` to trigger the entire process or alternatively you can run individual stages by using:
 ```